regen-network/regen-ledger/images/regen-sandbox/README.md

 The above command will start up a new chain from genesis, with 5 accounts [`addr1`, ...`addr5`].
 All accounts are generated from the same mnemonic with incremental `--account` indices (using HD derivation), and seeded with 10000 REGEN tokens. `addr1` is set as the single validator in this network and has an additional 40000 REGEN tokens, all of which are self-delegated.

 If a `./.regen` home directory is detected, it will not initiatize a new chain, but simply run `regen start` with the existing home directory.
+If you want to always create a fresh home directory, you can override this behavior by adding a `-o` or `--overwrite-home-dir` flag to the end of your `docker run` command.

 You can additionally provide a comma separated list of setup scripts to run as an argument at the end of the `docker run` command, like so: